1200 A Street

 Saturday: 8:00 a.m. to 12:00 p.m.

-Starting February 13, 2017 Greeley-Evans Transit will begin construction of your new Transfer Center!
-The office will be closed.
+Greeley-Evans Transit has begun construction of your new Transfer Center!

 All bus pass sales for the GET bus and Express Arrow Regional bus sales will be conducted in our alternate location at the